Seo Ye-hwa

-Seo Ye-hwa (born 8 March 1989) is a South Korean actress and model.
+Seo Ye-hwa (born 8 March 1989) is a South Korean actress.
 She is known for her roles in dramas such as Extracurricular (2020), Backstreet Rookie (2020) and Vincenzo (2021).

 Biography and career

 She was born on March 8, 1989, in Seoul, South Korea.
 She joined Namoo Actors and she made her debut as an actress in 2008.
 She appeared in drama Flower Grandpa Investigation Unit as Lee Soo-jung.
 After that she appeared in several dramas such as Vincenzo, Backstreet Rookie, Extracurricular and Her Private Life.